Skip to main content

 Create an Overtime Category

-Create overtime categories to breakdown overtime hours worked.
+Create overtime categories to break down overtime hours worked.

 Overtime tracking per group